Paige (wrestler): All Elite Wrestling (2022–2025)

 In late 2023, Saraya started to intervene in Cool Hand Ang and Soho's budding relationship after it was revealed he was her secret admirer.
 Throughout the weeks she went above and beyond to continue and keep them separated.
 Saraya added Harley Cameron to the Outcasts as her puppet.
 Cameron kissed Parker behind Soho's back which Saraya was revealed to be the brains behind the operation.
 On 9 February 2024, Ruby Soho teamed with Saraya against Kris Statlander and Willow Nightingale in a losing effort when Soho left Saraya before the match ended.
 The feud came to an abrupt end when Soho revealed she was legitimately pregnant and would be going on maternity leave.

 Saraya would interrupt the pre-show of All In with her entire family claiming to be neglected over the past year.
 Jamie Hayter would return after over a year away to run through the entire group.
 Over the next month they feuded with Saraya consistently using Cameron as a shield to run away.
-At Collision Grand Slam, Saraya created a match stipulation, Saraya's Rules Match, where all the rules were in her favor.
+At Collision Grand Slam, Saraya created a match stipulation, Saraya's Rules Match, where all the rules were in her favour.
 Despite the odds, Saraya would still lose to Hayter at the event.
 At Title Tuesday on 8 October, Saraya participated in a four-way match, for a match against Mariah May at WrestleDream for the AEW Women's World Championship, which was won by Willow Nightingale.
 This would end up being Saraya's final appearance in AEW.
 In a November 2024 interview with The Buzz, Saraya announced that she would be taking a hiatus from wrestling to focus on other projects.
 On 26 March 2025, Saraya announced her departure from AEW, ending her near three-year tenure with the promotion.

+Return to WWE (2026–present)

+On 18 April 2026, Bevis, once again competing as Paige, returned to WWE at WrestleMania 42, in her first match in WWE since December 2017, teaming with Brie Bella to replace an injured Nikki Bella in the WWE Women's Tag Team Championship match, winning the title.
+At Saturday Night's Main Event XLIV on 23 May, Paige and Brie retained the titles against The Irresistible Forces (Lash Legend and Nia Jax).
+On July 18 at Saturday Night's Main Event XLV, Paige and Brie lost the WWE Women's Tag Team Championship to Fatal Influence (Fallon Henley and Lainey Reid), ending their reign at 91 days.
+At Night 1 of SummerSlam on 1 August, Paige and The Bella Twins lost to Fatal Influence in a Six-Woman Tag Team Match, after the match The Bella Twins attacked Paige.